Best Fantasy Football Draft Strategy For 2023

 No one projected Josh Jacobs as the potential top fantasy RB.

-You could draft him as a reserve – and much later than the top two tiers of RBs.
+You could draft him as a reserve – and much later than the top few tiers of RBs.

 That’s how getting “value” will turn your draft into a championship team!